dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/advanced-entity-framework-scenarios-for-an-mvc-web-application.md

 [Download Completed Project](http://code.msdn.microsoft.com/ASPNET-MVC-Application-b01a9fe8)

-> The Contoso University sample web application demonstrates how to create ASP.NET MVC 5 applications using the Entity Framework 6 Code First and Visual Studio 2013.
+> The Contoso University sample web application demonstrates how to create ASP.NET MVC 5 applications using the Entity Framework 6 Code First and Visual Studio.
 For information about the tutorial series, see [the first tutorial in the series](creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md).

 In the previous tutorial you implemented table-per-hierarchy inheritance.
 This tutorial includes introduces several topics that are useful to be aware of when you go beyond the basics of developing ASP.NET web applications that use Entity Framework Code First.
 Step-by-step instructions walk you through the code and using Visual Studio for the following topics: